-Last semester and nursing program attended; reason for withdrawal, dismissal or failure; reason why he/she desires to be readmitted; and the circumstances which have changed to indicate the applicant would be successful in completing his/her nursing education; and

-The student must submit the program's required documents to verify proof of a current AHA Healthcare Provider CPR certification, immunizations, criminal background check, and drug screen.
+- Last semester attended; reason for withdrawal, dismissal or failure; reason why he/she desires to be readmitted; and the circumstances which have changed to indicate the applicant would be successful in completing his/her radiologic technology education; and - The student must submit the program's required documents to verify proof of a current AHA Healthcare Provider CPR certification, immunizations, criminal background check, and drug screen.
 If there has been a break in enrollment, students will be required to repeat criminal background check and drug screen.

-Students applying for re-entry beyond the first semester of RNSG courses must take:
+Students applying for re-entry beyond the first semester of RADT courses must take:

-- Course challenge exam(s) on all course content prior to the course of readmission
+- Course comprehensive exam(s) on all course content prior to the course of readmission - Clinical skills competency evaluation

-- Drug calculation exam, and

-- Clinical competency evaluation